botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 1. Use American English
 2. Use the Oxford comma
 3. Don't patronize the reader
-4. Write in a semi-formal style; not too cold and technical, but not too casual and conversational either.
+4. Write in a semiformal style; not too cold and technical, but not too casual and conversational either.

 ### Formatting

 1. Write one sentence per line (except in lists when necessary)
 2. Use title case for headings
 3. Use single asterisks for `*italics*` and double asterisks for `**bold**`
-4. Use `-` for any unordered lists, even sublists
+4. Use `-` for any unordered lists, even sub-lists
 5. Properly number your ordered lists
 7. Use backticks for `inline code` and triple backticks for code blocks